• /

 Antibiotics: When They’re Needed (and When They’re Not)

-Because mastitis symptoms don’t tell us whether it’s inflammatory or infectious, antibiotics aren’t always the answer.
+Because mastitis symptoms don’t always reveal whether it’s inflammatory or infectious, antibiotics aren’t automatically the answer.
 They help if:

-We don’t prescribe antibiotics at Uplift, but we work closely with your GP and will refer you promptly if we suspect infectious mastitis.
-Even when antibiotics are needed, they don’t remove fluid congestion—that’s where our treatment is essential.
+At Uplift, we don’t prescribe antibiotics directly, but we work closely with your GP and will refer you promptly if we suspect infectious mastitis.
+Even when antibiotics are required, they don’t remove fluid congestion—that’s where our treatment is essential.
 Otherwise, you risk being left with post-mastitis lumps.

 Blocked Ducts & Blebs: What You Need to Know